-There are two ways for an RV toilet to fail.
-First, water won't enter the bowl when the foot pedal is depressed, so waste is not washed away.
-Second, water enters the bowl, but does not exit.
+There are two main reasons why your RV toilet is not flushing.
+First, water isn't entering the bowl when the foot pedal is depressed, so waste is not washed away.
+Second, the water enters the bowl but does not exit.
 Both issues are symptomatic of larger problems and rectifying them can be time consuming and unpleasant.

-RV toilets work differently from household toilets; they do not use a cistern to store a reservoir of water that collapses through the bowl under its own weight.
-They use pressurized water -- either pressurized by the utility supplier through a connection hose or by a 12-volt pump -- that is injected around the top of the bowl, usually through several ports, which swirls around as gravity pulls it downward.
+RV toilets work differently from household toilets; they do not use a cistern to store a reservoir of water that enters the bowl under its own weight.
+According to Camper Smarts, RV toilets use pressurized water — either pressurized by the utility supplier through a connection hose or by a 12-volt pump — that is injected around the top of the bowl, usually through several ports, which swirls around as gravity pulls it downward.
 This injection is controlled by a device called a vacuum breaker.

 Confirm that the black water tank is not full.
 Sensors and gauges fail, so it may be that the RV's central instrument cluster is suggesting that the tank is not full even when it is.
-Observe all the usual proprieties when emptying the tank -- do so at an approved dump station, wear protective gloves and connect the sewer hose securely -- then open the dump valve.
-If nothing emerges then close the valve, remove the sewer hose and open the valve again extremely slowly.
-If it fully opens and nothing can be seen to be blocking the exit pipe, insert a garden hose and run water into the black water tank to confirm it is empty.
+Observe all the usual safety rules for emptying the tank (do so at an approved dump station, wear protective gloves and connect the sewer hose securely) before opening the dump valve.
+If nothing emerges, close the valve, remove the sewer hose and open the valve again extremely slowly.

-If the slide valve opens, and the black water tank has been determined to be empty, but waste in the toilet bowl does not flush away, then there is a blockage in the pipe beneath the toilet that leads into the black water tank.
+If the slide valve opens and the black water tank is empty but waste in the toilet bowl does not flush away, then there is a blockage in the pipe beneath the toilet that leads into the black water tank.
 Wedge the flush pedal down so that the slide valve is held open, then use a straight rod to loosen the blockage.
 Follow this with a bucket of water to flush the loosened blockage away.